innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

     ACTION
 ```

-If you defocus your eyes, you can perhaps see how those elements might relate to a rule that coould perhaps be more logically presented as:
+If you defocus your eyes, you can perhaps see how those elements might relate to a rule that could perhaps be more logically presented as:

 ```
 RULENAME: